coin-or/python-mip/docs/bibliography.rst

 ..
 [Kan60] L. V. Kantorovich.
 Mathematical methods of organizing and planning production. *Management science*, 6(4):366–422, 1960.

 ..
+[LMM02] A. Lodi, S. Martello and M. Monaci.
+Two-dimensional packing problems: A survey. *European Journal of Operational Research*, 141(2):241-252, 2002.

+..
 [Mann60] A.S.
 Manne.
 On the job-shop scheduling problem. *Operations Research*, 8(2):219–223, 1960.

 ..
 [Marc01] H. Marchand and L. Wolsey.
 Aggregation and Mixed Integer Rounding to Solve MIPs. *Operations Research*, 49(3), 325-468.
 2001.